danielsaidi/Sheeeeeeeeet/README.md

 let delegate = menu.presentAsAlertController(in: self, from: view, action: ...)
 ```

-You can find more information in [this alert controller guide](Alert-Controllers).
+You can find more information in [this alert controller guide][Alert-Controllers].

 ## <a name="advanced-example"></a>Advanced example